College of Liberal Arts & Social Sciences > Academics > School of Public Service > Graduate Programs > Online Degrees

 CampusConnectThis is the online portal you will use for all your administrative tasks during the SPS Online program.
 Upon enrolling in the SPS Online program you will receive information on how to obtain your CampusConnect user ID and password.
 These will enable you to enter CampusConnect where you will register for courses, file for graduation, and check your financial records including financial aid.
 Access

 DePaul University LibrariesStudents enrolled in the SPS Online program can order books online either from DePaul University libraries or from libraries belonging to I-Share network which includes the resources of 71 Illinois libraries belonging to CARLI, the Consortium of Academic & Research Libraries in Illinois.
-Books will be delivered via FedEx.
-Students also have access to download and read articles in more than 16,000 online scholarly journals and electronic book databases.
-Visit
+Students have access to download and read articles in more than 16,000 online scholarly journals and electronic book databases.
+For more information about services for online students visit the DePaul University Library.

-Student RecordsFor information and assistance with the administrative processes related to your education such as ordering transcripts, understand and making changes in your CampusConnect account, help with registration, the schedule of classes, and the Academic Calendar, visit
+Student RecordsFor information and assistance with the administrative processes related to your education such as ordering transcripts, understanding and making changes in your CampusConnect account, help with registration, the schedule of classes, and the Academic Calendar, please contact SPSAdvising@depaul.edu.

 Desire2Learn (D2L) as the Course Management System (CMS) to deliver its online courses.
-In addition, some courses use Zoom for required synchronous real-time interactions between the instructor and the students in all courses.
-Access to Zoom is provided through D2L.
-Once you register for your courses on CampusConnect your registration will automatically be transferred within 24 hours to the online course offered on D2L.
-You will be able to view the course once the faculty member makes it available at the beginning of the term.
+In addition, some courses use Zoom for required synchronous real-time interactions between the instructor and the students.
+You will be able to view the course on D2L once the faculty member makes it available at the beginning of the quarter.
+Visit the

 Teaching Commons site to begin setting-up Zoom.